Abibatu Mogaji

-Abibatu Mogaji OON MFR (16 October 1916 – 15 June 2013) was a Nigerian business magnate and the Ìyál'ọ́jà of Lagos.
-She was the mother of the president-elect of Nigeria Bola Tinubu.
+Chief Abibatu Mogaji OON MFR (16 October 1916 – 15 June 2013) was a Nigerian business magnate and the Ìyál'ọ́jà of Lagos.
+She was the mother of the president of Nigeria Chief Bola Tinubu.

 Early life

 Abibatu Mogaji was born on 16 October 1916, in Lagos, Southern Nigeria.

 Family

-Chief Mogaji was the mother of the national leader of the All Progressives Congress and ex-governor of Lagos State, Chief Bola Tinubu.
-Chief Tinubu's daughter, Folashade, would go on to succeed her grandmother as Ìyál'ọ́jà of Nigeria.
+Chief Mogaji is the wife of Alhaji Abdurazak Mogaji and was also the mother of the All Progressives Congress leader President Bola Tinubu, who became president in 2023.
+Chief Tinubu's daughter, Folashade, would go on to succeed her grandmother as Ìyál'ọ́jà of Lagos.

 Career

 Prior to her appointment as the Iyaloja of the Association of Nigerian Market Women and Men, Chief Mogaji was the vocal leader of the market women's association in Lagos State.
 In this capacity, she served as the successor of the powerful Alimotu Pelewura.

 In recognition of her contributions to trading in Nigeria, Chief Mogaji was bestowed with National awards by the Federal Government of Nigeria.

 She also received several honorary doctorate degrees from recognized Nigerian Universities, such as Ahmadu Bello University and the University of Lagos.